maxleee/personal-site/posts/1-gif.md

 ---
 title: 'GIFsearch'
-description: 'I built this project while learning Angular and TypeScript.
-It utilizes the Giphy Search API to display gifs based on user provided keywords.
-My favorite feature is related to accessibility, the gif playback pauses according to the users prefers-reduced-motion settings.'
+description: "A gif search app I built while learning more about Angular and TypeScript.
+The Giphy Search API is used to fetch gifs based on the user's search.
+Paying close attention to accessibility, gif playback pauses according to the users prefers-reduced-motion settings."
 image: '/images/GIFsearch.svg'
 link: 'https://verdant-entremet-0d54ae.netlify.app/'
 introImage: 'gif'